Related Articles

 3. Account for Hidden Expenses

 Your expenses may change from month to month, so be sure to factor in those unexpected or hidden expenses when tracking your spending.
 This may mean tracking cash purchases, in-app spending, or fees on bank accounts or credit cards which are often rolled into your monthly statement.
-Be sure to also account for any semi-regular payments, such as insurance premiums for your car.Make a habit of checking your statements regularly and log any fees you’re being charged or cash purchases you’re making in your preferred tracking method to help you gain a full understanding of your spending.4.
+Be sure to also account for any semi-regular payments, such as insurance premiums for your car.Make a habit of checking your statements regularly and log any fees you’re charged too.4.
 Categorize Your Expenses

 As you’re tracking your expenses, you may find it beneficial to categorize your spending.
 There are a few key categories you may want to focus on.Category | Description | Common Items |